 Depending on how you link your pages, you also give information about which is your canonical page.
 The more consistent your internal linking, the easier it will be for the search engine to determine the canonical URL.
 Also, Google considers HTTPS to be preferable to HTTP.

-Therefore, there should be coherence between the implemented canonical tags and internal linking.
+Therefore, coherence between the implemented canonical tags and internal linking should exist.
 Otherwise, Google may ignore your suggestion of a canonical page and may select another one instead.

 Through the sitemaps